 This course brings together students and instructors who, as experienced writers themselves, serve as mentors to guide students through the process of creative writing.
 During writing workshops, both the instructor and peers offer detailed criticism geared toward revision.
 Through this process of writing, critiquing, and revising, students develop confidence in their own writing and creative powers.

 Sample texts: Materials compiled by the instructor; a supplemental text such as The House on Mango Street, Cisneros; or Past Perfect, Present Tense: New and Collected Stories, Peck.

 Students must have completed grades: 5 or 6

-Session 1: Collegeville, Los Angeles (residential site), Baltimore, Hong Kong, New York, Sandy Spring
+Session 1: Collegeville, Los Angeles, San Rafael, Baltimore, Hong Kong, New York, Sandy Spring

 Folktales, myths, and legends give us tales of heroes and villains.
 For centuries, poets and storytellers have used larger-than-life characters to depict human struggles and triumphs.
 What can we learn about ourselves from these extraordinary characters?

 In this course, students trace the archetypes of hero and villain across cultures and time.
 Students map the narrative structure of the hero’s journey and explore the cultural purpose of superhuman characters.
 With careful reading, they examine superhuman extremes of pure goodness and pure evil and discover heroes’ flaws and villains’ hidden virtues.
 Students complete both critical and creative projects.
 For example, a student may compare presentations of good and evil in Disney’s Frozen to its source text, Hans Christian Anderson’s The Snow Queen, or draw from personal experiences to narrate a story of villainy.